guillaume-gc/template_vagrant_nodejs/README.md

 - Clone the directory.
 - Install Vagrant, if necessary.
 See detailed guide for more information.
 - Install project Vagrant recommanded plugins, if necessary.
-See detaield guide for more information.
+See detailed guide for more information.
 - (optional) Modify files for your needs.
 See important files for more information.
 - Start vagrant.